shreyanaadhikari/shreyanaadhikari/README.md

 ## About Me

-I'm a 4th semester BSc CSIT student exploring the intersection of **data science** and **AI**.
-I like applying what I learn in class to small, real projects rather than leaving it on paper.
+I'm a 4th semester BSc CSIT student exploring the intersection of **data science**, **AI**, and **software engineering**.
+My coursework spans Artificial Intelligence, Database Management Systems, and Theory of Computation — and I like applying what I learn in class to small, real projects rather than leaving it on paper.

 I'm currently working toward a focused path in data science, building up Python, SQL, and ML fundamentals while keeping my C/C++ foundations sharp through coursework and lab work.